Kalshi Fees Explained: The Real Cost Per Trade

 The examples above show individual trades, but the real damage shows up in your monthly P&L. Consider a trader making 20 trades per day, averaging 30 contracts per trade:

-To break even on fees alone, you need to generate $240-$360 per month in gross profit before you have made a single dollar.
-That is the cost of doing business, and it is why edge sizing matters so much.
+To break even on fees alone, you need to generate $240-$360 per month in gross profit before you’ve made a single dollar.
+That’s the cost of doing business, and it’s why edge sizing matters so much.

 Strategies to Minimize Fee Impact